mihirchronicles/mihirchronicles.github.io/content/notes/on-storytelling.md

 A is B, A is like B, A is as B or comparing A with B. Head hurts.
 I know.
 But, rhetorical devices are powerful weapons in your writing and storytelling arsenal.

-> The greatest thing by far is to be a master of metaphor; it is the one thing that cannot be learnt from others; and it is also a sign of genius, since a good metaphor implies an intuitive perception of the similarity in the dissimilar. — Aristotle
+> The greatest thing by far is to be a master of metaphor; it is the one thing that cannot be learnt from others; and it is also a sign of genius, since a good metaphor implies an intuitive perception of the similarity in the dissimilar. - Aristotle

 Aristotle got it right!
 Metaphors can make words come to life and ignite our understanding about the world.
-Metaphors are so powerful because of a simple fact of human psychology—we react more willingly to the emotional than the rational.
+Metaphors are so powerful because of a simple fact of human psychology-we react more willingly to the emotional than the rational.
 Truth is at the heart of metaphor.
 Metaphors make our writing more concise because we don't have to spend time explaining something.
 They can help us enhance our writing with vivid images.
 Metaphors create a shortcut to instant and memorable understanding.

 Readers and listeners are naturally delighted when we use metaphors because something new is discovered.
 Metaphors can surprise the brain because we can interrupt our reader's expected train of thought and make them sit up and pay attention.
 They deepen the reading experience.
 It has the potential to engage the imagination so intensely that readers experience a story, rather than consuming it passively.
 Metaphors can invoke sensory detail and amplify reader's attention.

 Metaphor challenges our creativity and let our imagination loose.
 They are the fundamental language of poetry.
 We should read more poetry.
 Poetry is rich in imagery and metaphorical language.
 By reading it, we can train our brain into thinking metaphorically.
 The more we read, the better we'll be able to conjure up elegant metaphors.
 A metaphor is a concise, memorable, and often colorful way to express emotions.

-> A favorite metaphor that I enjoy a lot, “Books are the mirrors of soul.” — Virginia Wolf
+> A favorite metaphor that I enjoy a lot, “Books are the mirrors of soul.” - Virginia Wolf

 This comparison game we play with analogy, simile and metaphor to enliven our ordinary communication.
 The rhetorical devices are paired up with logic to make sense of complex issues of the world.
 Both simile and metaphor are figures of speech, and both operate by comparing the thing with something else in a figurative way (not literal).
 This is why simile and metaphor can be confusing.
 Whereas, an analogy is a logical device for an argumentative purpose.
 An analogy is a comparison between two similar things.
 Metaphors and similes are just one way to express that comparison.